gamzabox/humble-ai-cli/README.md

 ```

 `contextChunkSize` controls how many BPE tokens can be included in a single context message before it is split into multiple chunks.
 Omit the field or set it to 0 (the default) to keep chunking disabled, or provide a positive value to enable chunking at that token limit.

+`contextRetentionTurns` decides how many user-assistant turn pairs are sent alongside each new user prompt.
+Omit the field to keep the default of the last 3 turns, set it to 0 to send only the latest user prompt without prior context, or use a negative value to always send the full history (no trimming).
+When a dangling user-only entry exists in history it is treated as a full turn for retention purposes.

 `ollamaNumCtx` sets the `num_ctx` option sent to the Ollama chat API.
 Provide a positive number to cap the model context size, or omit/set it to 0 to fall back to the CLI default of 30000 tokens (the value is always sent to Ollama as `num_ctx`).